Receiving your new thinkmoney Prepaid Debit MasterCard

 When you receive your new thinkmoney card, the first thing you should do is activate it.
 It couldn’t be easier to do this, and you have a number of options.
 Your first option is to text CARD followed by the last 4 digits of the long number on the front of your new card (e.g. CARD7786) to 81122 or 07786 200 077.
 You will get a text back to confirm it has been successful.
 You MUST do this from the mobile number you have registered on the account – that’s how we know it is you that is activating it.

 Alternatively, you can pick up the phone and call 0161 779 5000 and activate via the automated system – so no need to hold.
 Go through security then select option 0 from the menu.
 You can activate your card by phone or text 24/7.

 As soon as you’ve activated it, your card will is ready to use.
 Your old card won’t work anymore so remember to dispose of it securely by cutting it up.

 If your card has not arrived yet but you’d like to start using the Post Office service, then you can do so by filling out this Barcode Deposit form.
-You can pay cash into your thinkmoney Personal Account at a Post Office using this barcode until your new thinkmoney card arrives (or if you ever want to pay in but don’t have your card handy).
+You can pay cash into your thinkmoney Managed Current Account at a Post Office using this barcode until your new thinkmoney card arrives (or if you ever want to pay in but don’t have your card handy).